Update on changes to payments systems that will help tackle fraud – June 2024

 Use of LEIs in payments messaging enhances transparency in financial transactions by enabling accurate identification of parties, thereby helping to mitigate the risk of fraud and money laundering.
 You can find out more about LEIs and their implementation in the Bank of England’s ISO 20022 Policy Statement.

-We will publish further information and advice ahead of November 2024.
+We will publish further information and advice between now and May 2025.